On The Robustness of Price-Anticipating Kelly Mechanism: Appendix: Proofs

 We consider two cases at the NE separately, i.e. $x_0^*=0$ and $x_0^*>0$.

-\textit{Case 1: $x_0^*=0$.} When the malicious agent does not participate at the NE, there are at least two benign agents sending messages to the timeline.
-We assume that the top $n$ benign agents participate at the NE.
+\textit{Case 1: $x_0^*=0$.} When the misbehaving user does not participate at the NE, there are at least two benign users with positive bids.
+We assume that the top $n$ benign users participate at the NE.
 Then, the minimum total utility is the result of the following problem:

 When $\SA_0$ does not participate, the NE conditions are expressed as

 After some simple manipulations, there has

 The utility of each $\SA_i$ is obtained by